Jurassic World: Fallen Kingdom Teaser Has Chris Pratt Running for His Life

 The teaser shows Chris Pratt and Bryce Dallas Howard, who will reprise their roles as as raptor trainer Owen Grady and and park operations manager Claire Dearing, and Justice Smith on the run from a menacing foe.

-Ted Levine, Rafe Spall, Toby Jones, Geraldine Chaplin, and Daniella Pineda will also be in the film.
+Ted Levine, Rafe Spall, Toby Jones, Geraldine Chaplin, and Daniella Pineda are also slated to star in the big-budget film.

 Universal Studios